mxc42/starter_indicator_docs/setup.md

 permalink: /setup/
 ---

-# Transmitter
+# Base

-The transmitter consists of an LED, micro usb port, and antenna.
+The base consists of an LED, micro usb port, and antenna.

-Before plugging the Transmitter in, ensure the antenna is attached.
+Before plugging the base in, ensure the antenna is attached.
 Never supply power to the device without the antenna attached, as this can damage the radio module.

 The LED is an indicator for the timer.
-Further explanation can be found [here](/starter_indicator_docs/transmitter).
+Further explanation can be found [here](/starter_indicator_docs/base).

 # Remote